arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 The configured IP address for the Opta™ also serves to connect and develop within the Arduino PLC IDE environment.
 The Modbus TCP option must be activated and set with the Opta™ device's assigned IP address by going to `On-line -> Set up communication`.
 The connection between Opta™ and the development environment can be verified with the`ping <Opta™ IP Address>` command via the terminal.

-It is an important configuration to work with PLC IDE and Opta™.
+Keep in mind that the correct configuration is key to work with PLC IDE and Opta™.
 Once the properties of the Opta™ devices are correctly set, you will be able to connect to Opta™ and two devices' states without any issue.

 #### Modbus TCP Client (Master) and Server (Slave) Mode